RSSSDK/DS/README.md

 Data preparation

 In this phase I will build the final dataset that fed my model by:

--Filling missing data
+1. Filling missing data

--Perform one hot-encoding for codec data.
+2.Perform one hot-encoding for codec data.

--Finally, balance and normalize all data.
+3.Finally, balance and normalize all data.